Thomas Penn: Early life

-Thomas Penn was born on 8 March 1702 in Kensington, London.
-His father was William Penn, a Quaker religious thinker, writer and coloniser who established the colony of Pennsylvania in 1681 after receiving a charter from Charles II.
-Penn's mother was Hannah Callowhill Penn, who married her husband on March 5, 1696.
-The couple lived in Pennsylvania from 1682 to 1701 in Pennsbury Manor, Bucks County before returning to England.
+Thomas Penn was born on 8 March 1702 (O.S.) in the Kensington section of London.
+His father was William Penn, a Quaker religious thinker, writer, and colonizer, who established the Province of Pennsylvania, one of the original Thirteen Colonies, in 1681, after receiving a charter from Charles II.
+Penn's mother was Hannah Callowhill Penn, who married her husband on 5 March 1696.
+The couple lived in Pennsylvania from 1682 to 1701 in the Pennsbury Manor area of present-day Bucks County, Pennsylvania, prior to returning to England.

-Despite William being the proprietors of Pennsylvania, the Penn family only derived a small amount of income from the colony.
+Despite William being the proprietor of Pennsylvania, the Penn family only derived a small amount of income from the colony.
 In order to provide his family with alternative sources of financial security, Penn was apprenticed to a London mercer who was part of the Worshipful Company of Mercers by his father when he was growing up.
 When William died in 1718, his will gave control of the proprietorship to Penn and brothers John and Richard.

 In 1727, William's will, which was disputed by the children of his first wife Gulielma, was upheld in the British legal system; four years later, Gulielma's children agreed to settle the case in exchange for a sum of money.
 The terms of the proprietorship issued by Charles II stipulated that the Penn family would be given absolute ownership over all lands and mining rights in the new colony in return for delivering two beaver skins from Pennsylvania annually to Windsor Castle, though "the proprietorship was still no guarantee of wealth."